chimpler/pyhocon/README.md

       # you can use substitution with unquoted strings
       retries_msg = You have ${databases.mysql.retries} retries

-      # retries message will be overriden if environment variable CUSTOM_MSG is set
+      # retries message will be overridden if environment variable CUSTOM_MSG is set
       retries_msg = ${?CUSTOM_MSG}
     }